torressa/cspy/README.md

 - `alg.path` for a list with the nodes in the path;
 - `alg.total_cost` for the accumulated cost of the path;
 - `alg.consumed_resources` for the accumulated resource usage of the path.

-I have included a few examples:

-- [`jpath`](examples/jpath) : Simple example showing the necessary graph adptations and the use of custom resource extension functions.
-- [`cgar`](examples/cgar) : Complex example use of `cspy` in a column generation example applied to the aircraft recovery problem.
-- [`vrpy`](https://github.com/Kuifje02/vrpy) : (under development) external vehicle routing framework which uses `cspy` to solve different variants of the vehicle routing problem using column generation.

 ## Running the tests